AxonIQ/reference-guide/extensions/reactor/reactive-gateways/reactive-gateways.md

     }
 }
 ```
-_Sending a command from Spring WebFlux Controller._
+_Sending a command from a Spring WebFlux Controller._

 {% hint style="info" %}
 If the command handling function returns type `void`, `Mono<CommandHandlerResponseBody>` should be replaced with `Mono<Void>`